 At a glance, the towns of Norman, Oklahoma, and Potsdam, New York, have little in common.
 You can say the same about Lakewood, Colorado, and Grayson, Georgia.
 In fact, all of these towns have one thing in common: a small business that applied for, and won funding from, the U.S. Department of Energy’s (DOE’s) Competitiveness Improvement Project (CIP) for distributed wind.

 A new CIP funding cycle is underway.
-The National Renewable Energy Laboratory (NREL) issued a request for proposals (RFP), which is posted on SAM.gov and will remain open through the end of March.
+The National Renewable Energy Laboratory (NREL) issued a request for proposals (RFP), which is posted on SAM.gov and closes on April 21, 2020.
 The RFP includes specific instructions for the current solicitation, which should be reviewed carefully by interested parties.
 Proposals require a cost-share component and are focused on projects nearing market readiness.
 Proposals are evaluated based on technical merit and the ability to reduce the levelized cost of distributed wind energy.

 NREL has managed the CIP since its inception in 2012 to support manufacturers of distributed wind turbines—typically small businesses—through competitively awarded, cost-shared funding that: